 Online education provides a quality alternative to on-the-ground degree programs.
-It offers students and working professionals greater flexibility as to time and place as most programs are offered asynchronously, meaning students and professionals can take them at any time of the day or night.
-According to recent research, more than 70% of individuals think elearning or online education is good for their career.
+It offers students and working professionals greater flexibility as to time and place.
+Most programs are offered asynchronously, meaning students and professionals can take them at any time of the day or night.
+According to recent research, more than 70% of individuals think e-learning or online education is good for their careers.
 The researchers find that the outcomes from online courses, diplomas, and programs are equal to or better than those of traditional counterparts.

 More than 5 million students or 25% of all university and college students are registered in online education degree programs according to the National Center for Education Statistics.
-11% of students are registered exclusively in online education programs while 14% are registered in some traditional and some online education programs.
+11% of students registered exclusively in online education programs.
+14% registered in some traditional and some online education programs.
 Enrollments in online degree programs have been growing much faster in recent years at public and private universities.

-Almost all colleges and universities with enrollments of 5,000 students or more offer online education/e-learning programs and 80% of those with enrollments of fewer than 5,000 students offer online education.
+Almost all colleges and universities with enrollments of 5,000 students or more offer online education/e-learning programs.
+80% of those with enrollments of fewer than 5,000 students offer online education.
 At the smaller colleges, these may be completely online programs or a part of a traditional program.
-Many colleges and institutes are adding online education diplomas, courses and programs to their portfolio.
+Many colleges and institutes are adding online education diplomas, courses, and programs to their portfolio.

-MOOCs (massive open online courses) have not replaced either on-the-ground or online programs that charge tuition as some initially speculated when they were first introduced.
+MOOCs (massive open online courses) have not replaced either on-the-ground or online programs that charge tuition.
 Only 8% of higher education institutes currently offer MOOCs.
-MOOCs offer access to a wide variety of programs and courses from some of the best faculty and institutes in the country; numerous institutes which don’t offer MOOCs are incorporating them into their curriculum as they are free.
-Some MOOCs are now adding charges for students and working professionals who want certification of successful completion of the degree program.
+MOOCs offer access to a wide variety of programs and courses from some of the best faculty and institutes in the country; numerous institutes that don’t offer MOOCs are incorporating them into their curriculum as they are free.
+Some MOOCs are now charging students and working professionals who want certification.

 There are also physical institutions